pic

 y = rand(100) # different from `x`

-To simplify the presentation throughout the website, code snippets based on random numbers will omit the lines that set the random seed.
-This can be appreciated below, where we illustrate the code that will be displayed and the actual code executed.
+To maintain a clear presentation throughout this website, code snippets will omit the lines that set the random seed.
+While adding these code lines is essential for ensuring reproducibility, their inclusion in every example would create unnecessary clutter.
+Below, we illustrate the code that will be displayed throughout the website, along with the actual code executed.

 using Random